Everest 2000 Expedition - 29 March to 29 May 2000

 March 29 to April 4 - Trekking to Everest Base Camp

 The Adventure Consultants Everest Expedition 2000 is underway!
 Several months of organizing and planning culminated in Guy Cotter arriving in Nepal on March 15 with his family.
-They were met by Ang Tshering, the Expedition Sardar, and after several days of details, meetings, un-packing, re-packing, shopping and socializing they were able to depart for Lukla and begin the trek to Khumjung.
-By March 24 they had arrived in the village and the Cotter family were able to settle in to their lodge accommodation which will be their home for the coming weeks while Guy is away at Everest Base Camp.
-Guy continued onto Base Camp arriving on March 30 to meet up with Ang Dorje, Ang Tshering, Chuldim and Chongba who had already carried on ahead in order to set up the Adventure Consultants base camp.
+They were met by Ang Tshering, the Expedition Sirdar, and after several days of details, meetings, un-packing, re-packing, shopping and socializing they were able to depart for Lukla and begin the trek to Khumjung.
+By March 24 they had arrived in the village and the Cotter family were able to settle into their lodge accommodation which will be their home for the coming weeks while Guy is away at Everest Base Camp.
+Guy continued onto Base Camp arriving on March 30 to meet up with Ang Dorje, Ang Tshering, Chuldim and Chongba who had already carried on ahead in order to set up the Adventure Consultants Base Camp.

-After a night in Phukding, the group continued onto Jorsales at the entrance to the National Park, and then climbed the big hill to Namche Bazar on Sunday April 2.
+After a night in Phakding, the group continued onto Jorsales at the entrance to the National Park and then climbed the big hill to Namche Bazaar on Sunday April 2.
 Guy had returned back down the valleys to meet them in Namche along with Andy Hebson.
 They went for an acclimatization trek on April 3 from Namche and then moved up to the village of Khumjung today, April 4 where they are all expected for dinner at Ang Tshering's Lodge!

 The team intends to progress steadily towards base camp over the next few days and all going well they intend to walk to Deboche on April 5, spend a couple of days in Pheriche and then go to Lobuche on April 8.
 After an ascent of Kala Patar they plan to reach base camp by April 11.